 As you examine the line items, you’ll note that while each strategy has a fairly unique signature, there are undeniable commonalities.
 This is a function of the fact that there are only four broad asset classes: equities, bonds, commodities and currencies.
 No matter how you invest in these asset classes – through long-only or long/short strategies, directly or via derivative exposure, with or without leverage – you will have exposure to common risk factors like equity risk, credit/default risk, duration/horizon risk, and so on.
 The benefit of using alternative strategies is that they allow you to better dial-in the specific exposures that you want to either magnify or minimize.

 Long-only equity is the workhorse of most portfolios and has been quite effective over time to be sure, but it is a blunt instrument.
-When it is working well, as it has for almost a decade, that blunt instrument appears to be the only tool that investors need.
-However, as we are all painfully aware given the two major bear markets experienced since 2000, there are indeed times when that blunt instrument fails spectacularly.
+When it is working well, that blunt instrument appears to be the only tool that investors need.
+However, as we are all painfully aware given the three major bear markets experienced since 2000, there are indeed times when that blunt instrument fails spectacularly.
 The same could be said, albeit on a lesser scale, of long-only, investment grade debt, which, at least during the lives of prior generations, failed over decades to provide positive real returns.

 Our business exists to serve the financial advisor community, and in our daily interactions with advisors, we are often asked our opinion regarding asset allocation, portfolio construction and risk management when incorporating alternative strategies into portfolios.
 Our first question when asked for such input is always, what are you trying to achieve?
 Do you have a specific view on the economy or markets that you want to take advantage of?
 Do you have a return target, either absolute or relative, that you are trying to reach?
 Or do you have, let’s call it a maximum pain threshold, a particular dollar amount that you absolutely couldn’t bear to see evaporate, even if only temporarily?